LPC-language/signal-server/README.md

     create `signal-server/src/config/ZKGROUP_SERVER_PUBLIC_PARAMS`.
 Copy the
     contents to `android/defaultConfig/ZKGROUP_SERVER_PUBLIC_PARAMS` in
     `signal-android/app/build.gradle`.
+13. `signal-server` listens on port 8443.
+Running the server as root and listening on port 443 is not recommended, so redirect port 443 to 8443 on the host with a command like

+        iptables -t nat -A PREROUTING -d 192.168.0.1 -p tcp --dport 443 -j DNAT --to-destination 192.168.0.1:8443

-13. Build the Android client.
+14. Build the Android client.
-14. Run the Android client.
+15. Run the Android client.
 Register with the server, using any verification code when asked (the server will not send one through SMS) and choose to skip and then disable a PIN code.
 You should now be able to send end-to-end encrypted messages to other registered clients.